juergenmeinecke/EMET2008/iv.rst

     . di .0765/.1442
     .53051318

-If we assume :math:`u=IQ`, the bias terms are essentially the same: :math:`.51` for OLS and :math:`% .53` for IV.
+If we assume :math:`u=IQ`, the bias terms are essentially the same: :math:`.51` for OLS and :math:`.53` for IV.
 So maybe there is measurement error in :math:`educ` or we need to control for more factors.

 The IV standard error is :math:`.0261` compared with :math:`.0029` for OLS, or a factor of 9.
 The rough rule-of-thumb for the blowing up factor gives